vishaal27/LeVAsa/README.md

 # LeVAsa

-This repository contains the code for the paper "It’s LeVAsa not LevioSA!
-Latent Encodings for Valence-Arousal Structure Alignment" The code has been tested on Pytorch 1.3.1 and Python 3.6.8.
+This repository contains the code for the paper [It’s LeVAsa not LevioSA!
+Latent Encodings for Valence-Arousal Structure Alignment](https://arxiv.org/pdf/2007.10058.pdf).
+The code has been tested on Pytorch 1.3.1 and Python 3.6.8.

 ## Abstract